mtiezzi/mtiezzi.github.io/_pages/about.md

 News
 ====
 - **[April 2021]**  ["Deep Constraint-based Propagation in Graph Neural Networks"](https://mtiezzi.github.io/publication/2021-04-15-lpgnn-TPAMI) has been published in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!
-Have a look at the blog post!

 - **[March 2021]** I have successfully defended my PhD thesis entitled  ["Local Propagation in Neural Network Learning by Architectural Constraints"](https://mtiezzi.github.io//posts/2021/04/thesis/)!
 Have a look at the blog post!